 Here are the 10 best neighborhoods in New York to invest in real estate because they have the highest appreciation rates (List by Neigborhoodscout.com).

-Is it worth buying a house in NYC?
-Investing in real estate is touted as a great way to become wealthy.
-Is buying an apartment in NYC a good investment?
-Many real estate investors have asked themselves if buying a property in NYC is good investment?
+Many real estate investors have asked themselves if buying a rental property in New York is good investment?
 You need to drill deeper into local trends if you want to know what the market holds for the year ahead.

-We have already discussed the NYC housing market 2019 forecast for answers on why to put resources into this sizzling market.
-Although, this article alone is not a comprehensive source to make a final investment decision for New York City, but we have collected ten evidence based positive things for those who are keen to invest in the NYC real estate in 2019.
+We have already discussed the NYC housing market 2019 forecast for answers on why to put resources into this market.
+Although, this article alone is not a comprehensive source to make a final investment decision for New York but we have collected ten evidence based positive things for those who are keen to invest in the NYC rental properties.

 Despite all the talk about the one percenter dominating this and that, the truth is that the international elite are bolstering the price of luxury real estate in New York City.
 They see NYC real estate investment as part of a multi-pronged approach.